 Zotico Silva – General Plant Manager, Mars Incorporated

 Congratulations for the I Lean Group Meeting.
-Due to excellent organization, location, contents and atmosphere – it resulted in the great debate and synergy among companies of various fields on the same Lean Journey.
+Due to excellent organization, location, content, and atmosphere, it resulted in great debate and synergy among companies of various fields on the same Lean Journey.

-I liked the very practical perspective you gave to Kaizen, especially the criteria for conducting one.
-I also enjoyed the discussion on root cause vs. “just fixing it”.
-Overall, a very helpful and user friendly session!
+I liked the very practical perspective [Honsha] gave to Kaizen, especially the criteria for conducting one.
+I also enjoyed the discussion on root cause vs. “just fixing it.”
+Overall, a very helpful and user-friendly session!

-Honsha presentation was very inspiring to our students.
-A number of illustrative examples made it easy for students to grasp the lean concepts, even if they were not familiar with them before the class.
-I liked the format that included a person from Honsha (Sammy) and a person from Toyota (Jim) as it provided a nicely balanced discussion.
+The Honsha presentation was very inspiring to our students.
+A number of illustrative examples made it easy for students to grasp the Lean concepts, even if they were not familiar with them before the class.
+I liked the format that included a person from Honsha and from Toyota, as it provided a nicely balanced discussion.

 First of all I would like to say that attending the Lean Summit – Mexico was a worthwhile experience.
-Even after a few years of involvement in my company’s lean implementation, I was able to identify new strategies and concepts applicable to my industry.
-The workshops were valuable; although I would have benefited from extending their allotted time.
-I recommend adding a Hoshin Kanri workshop: an in depth description of how the vision, mission and values of the company are cascaded all the way down to shop floor operators.
+Even after a few years of involvement in my company’s Lean implementation, I was able to identify new strategies and concepts applicable to my industry.
+The [Honsha] workshops were valuable, though I would have benefited from extending their allotted time.
+I recommend adding a Hoshin Kanri workshop: an in-depth description of how the vision, mission, and values of the company are cascaded all the way down to shop floor operators.
 The conferences were valuable and insightful.

-During Global Operations Meeting on 2006, senior management decided to embrace a lean cultural transformation in our manufacturing operations as the foundation of our strategic planning to achieve True North objectives.
-Since then with the great support and experience from Honsha sensei’s, by adopting a learn by doing approach, we have been able to achieve significant operational and financial improvements, however the most important aspect on this almost four years of the journey we embark has been the fact that now we have just in Mexico, 45 lean management champions that are leading now and for the years to come the engagement and continuous improvement culture on our 1,800 associates.
+During Global Operations Meeting in 2006, senior management decided to embrace a Lean cultural transformation in our manufacturing operations as the foundation of our strategic planning to achieve True North objectives.
+Since then, and with the great support and experience from Honsha senseis, by adopting a “learn-by-doing” approach, we have been able to achieve significant operational and financial improvements.
+However, the most important aspect in this almost four years journey we embark on has been the fact that now we have (just in Mexico) 45 Lean management champions that are leading now and for the years to come the engagement and continuous improvement culture of our 1,800 associates.

-We asked Patrick’s help in March 2009 to organize a LEAN training at CZVH.
-During the first training session Patrick made us familiar with Honshin Kanri, PDCA and Standardized work theory and practice.
-This was especially useful for the Leadership and Process Engineering group, but we wanted to involve the direct people into LEAN activity too, therefore Patrick focused during his next visits on 5S and KAIZEN training.
-He gave us a sample of his knowledge on above mentioned methods and he gave us many examples from the industrial environment.
-This was very useful for us to get not just “theory”, but some living examples too.
-His communication was always very honest and direct so to the Leadership team, as to the direct labour, so the trainings were very effective, accessorily the atmosphere during trainings was enjoyable.
-He gave during the practical training a strong support for all team, and he was able to manage the “languages differences”.
-We’ve got all presentation material in time, they were very accurate and effective to understand.
-We’d like to thank his effort and great job, he did in CZVH!
+We asked Patrick’s help in March 2009 to organize a Lean training at CZVH.
+During the first training session, Patrick made us familiar with Honshin Kanri, PDCA, and Standardized work theory and practice.
+This was especially useful for the Leadership and Process Engineering group, but we wanted to involve the direct people into Lean activity, too.
+Therefore, Patrick focused during his next visits on 5S and Kaizen training.
+He gave us a sample of his knowledge on above-mentioned methods and he gave us many examples from the industrial environment.
+This was very useful for us to get not just “theory,” but some living examples, too.
+His communication was always very honest and direct to the Leadership team, as to the direct labour, so the trainings were very effective; additionally, the atmosphere during training was enjoyable.
+He gave during the practical training a strong support for all team, and he was able to manage the “languages differences.”
+We’ve got all presentation material in time, and they were very accurate and effective to understand.
+We’d like to thank his effort and great job he did in CZVH!

-I have had the distinct pleasure to be professionally associated with Sammy Obara and Honsha.org.
-My lean journey began about 8 months ago.
+I have had the distinct pleasure to be professionally associated with Sammy Obara and Honsha.
+My Lean journey began about eight months ago.
 My first interaction with Sammy was in a classroom setting through a public workshop.
 Both days of training were led by Sammy.
 The first class was learning about Kaizen and the second day focused on problem solving using the PDCA format.
 Sammy’s knowledge about these subjects was second to none and his ability to make it relevant was fantastic.
 After the class, I approached Sammy to discuss my upcoming journey.
-During our discussion I mentioned that one of my initial facilities that will be implementing lean was in Los Angeles.
-Sammy’s findings from the Gemba walk of that site were spot on.
+During our discussion I mentioned that one of my initial facilities that will be implementing Lean was in Los Angeles.
+Sammy’s findings from the Gemba walk of that site were spot-on.
 Sammy’s second visit was even more powerful than the first.
 During this visit, Sammy also brought someone with him.
 Joe Kane, another former Toyota manager, joined us for this visit.
 Joe, with his tremendous wealth of knowledge regarding distribution operations, performed a Gemba walk with me while Sammy set up for his presentation to the staff.
 Joe’s awareness and insight to the challenges and opportunities that we faced were apparent immediately.
 We walked away from this walk with some immediate actionable items.
-As I anticipated, Sammy’s lean awareness presentation to the staff was flawless.
-You could clearly see his innate ability to get the team engaged and excited about the benefits of lean.
-Thanks to Sammy, Honsha and Joe, our team is well on their way down the lean path.
-I would highly recommend their services to any individual or organization looking to embark on, or already on their lean journey.
+As I anticipated, Sammy’s Lean awareness presentation to the staff was flawless.
+You could clearly see his innate ability to get the team engaged and excited about the benefits of Lean.
+Thanks to Sammy, Honsha and Joe, our team is well on their way down the Lean path.
+I would highly recommend their services to any individual or organization looking to embark on, or already on their Lean journey.

 Natel is extremely fortunate to have the services of Patrick Muller as a SENSEI.
-For many years, our Lean effort was a series of Starts/Stops, till we got the required help from Patrick, through Honsha Associates.
-With his help, Natel has become one of the leading LEAN Electronic Manufacturing Services house in N. America.
-Natel continues on its lean journey under his able guidance in both the Manufacturing and Office Lean areas.
+For many years, our Lean effort was a series of Starts/Stops, until we got the required help from Patrick, through Honsha Associates.
+With his help, Natel has become one of the leading Lean Electronic Manufacturing Services house in North America.
+Natel continues on its Lean journey under his able guidance in both the Manufacturing and Office Lean areas.
 The improvements in our productivity and bottom line are evident.
 As an example, with Patrick’s help we were able to make 30 very complicated Power Supplies a month for a customer where our production was always at about 20 units a month.
-We are fortunate to have the availability of his experience and Lean Practices knowledge and would recommend him to anyone embarking on a LEAN Journey.
+We are fortunate to have the availability of his experience and Lean Practices knowledge and would recommend him to anyone embarking on a Lean Journey.

-I attended Mr. Obara’s workshop on Lean Culture in Los Angeles.
+I attended [Honsha’s] workshop on Lean Culture in Los Angeles.
 It was a very inspiring workshop.
 Two things I found very special.
-First, it was the real stories told by Mr. Obara about his experience in Toyota.
+First, it was the real stories told by [Honsha] about experience in Toyota.
 I have read a few books about the culture of Toyota.
-But hearing first hand experience from a Toyota veteran was much more touching and powerful.
-Second, it was the simulation exercise that we gone through.
-There was a lot of fun by running a pizza restaurant and learnt how the principles of Lean could be applied.
-Thank you once again, Mr. Obara.
+But hearing first-hand experience from a Toyota veteran was much more touching and powerful.
+Second, it was the simulation exercise that we went through.
+We had a lot of fun running a pizza restaurant and learned how the principles of Lean could be applied.
+Thank you once again.